JRC1995/Abstractive-Summarization/README.md

 ```

-Here, I am Loading vocab_limit and embd_limit (though I may not ever use embd_limit).
+Here, I am Loading vocab_limit and embd_limit.
-Vocab_limit contains only vocabularies that are present in the dataset and
+Vocab_limit contains only the words that are present in the dataset, along
-some special words representing markers 'eos', '<PAD>' etc.
+some special words representing markers for EOS, PAD etc.

 The network should output the probability distribution over the words in
 vocab_limit.
 So using limited vocabulary (vocab_limit) will mean requiring
-less parameters for calculating the probability distribution.
+less parameters for calculating the probability distribution as compared to using the complete vocabulary from gloVe dataset.

 ```python